Chroma (album): Reception and legacy

 Chroma sold over 3,000 copies in its first week, becoming The Militia Group's most successful artist release.
 By August 2006, the album had sold over 100,000 copies.
 Its success was due to the band's online fan base and their use of Myspace, according to the vice president of marketing at Epic.
-By February 2007 the album had sold 183,000 copies, By and by October 2009 over 250,000 copies.
-In an interview with Alternative Press in May 2015 Pugh reckoned that album sales stood around "280, 290 thousand copies [sold]".
+By February 2007, the album had sold 183,000 copies, and by October 2009 over 250,000 copies.
+In an interview with Alternative Press in May 2015, Pugh reckoned that album sales stood around "280 [to] 290,000 copies [sold]".
 The album charted in the U.S. at number 140 on the Billboard 200, number two on the Heatseekers Albums chart and number 38 on the Independent Albums chart.
 "Honestly" charted at number 26 on the Pop Songs chart, number 65 on the Digital Songs chart and number 89 on the Hot 100.
-Alternative Press included "Luckie.
-St" on its Windows Down - 11 Summer Driving Songs list.
+Alternative Press included "Luckie St." on its "Windows Down - 11 Summer Driving Songs" list.

-On February 2, 2015, Cartel announced a headlining anniversary tour was to take place between April and May in the U.S. It was the band's first headlining tour in four years.
+On February 2, 2015, Cartel announced a headlining anniversary tour that took place between April and May in the U.S. It was the band's first headlining tour in four years.
 Hit the Lights, TEAM* and Driver Friendly supported the band.
 They played one London date in May as part of the tour.
 Cartel also announced an anniversary vinyl of Chroma would be available for pre-sale.
 Field Day released a limited edition of 1,000 copies of the vinyl.
-On April 16 "Honestly" was certified gold for selling 500,000 copies.
+On April 16, "Honestly" was certified gold for selling 500,000 copies.
 To celebrate this, the band released a 7" vinyl with an acoustic version of the song as a B-side.

-To celebrate the album's 20th anniversary, Cartel is releasing a re-recorded version of the album on September 12, 2025 via Field Day Records.
-The re-recorded album will feature new guest vocals from Cassadee Pope of Hey Monday.
+To celebrate the album's 20th anniversary, Cartel released a re-recorded version of the album on September 12, 2025 via Field Day Records.
+The re-recorded album features new guest vocals from Cassadee Pope of Hey Monday.